 CEO Vs CFO Meaning: What’s The Difference?

 As you go about running a business, the hierarchy matters a lot.
-Positions need to be defined, so that job responsibilities are clear.
+Positions need to be defined so that job responsibilities are clear.
 To do so, you need to ensure that you have all the right people working in the business.
 Two of the key positions in the hierarchy include those of the CEO and the CFO.
-But what are the CEO and CFO meaning when it comes to businesses?
+But what do the CEO and CFO mean when it comes to businesses?

 What Is a CEO?

 The CEO’s meaning is quite simple, as it’s the person in charge of the entire organization.
+The chief executive officer (CEO) is the highest-ranking official in a company, often regarded as the face of the company.
 The Chief Executive Officer surely has a ring to it and holds a lot of power as well.
 The CEO signs off most of the end decisions made in a business.
 So, it is pretty clear as to how valuable a CEO is.
 The board of directors should take sufficient consideration before selecting one.

 You might be thinking about how the board of directors fits in here.
 Well, in the case of a large-scale organization, some shareholders choose who the CEO will be.
 A startup might not have the same scenario.
 Either way, the CEO has a lot of responsibilities that they have to look after.